 Who is Eligible?

 Mentored language courses are open to Five College undergraduate and graduate students.
-First-semester undergraduate students are eligible for Swahili, Hindi, or Turkish courses under certain limited circumstances.
+Some first-semester undergraduate students are eligible for Swahili, Hindi, Urdu or Turkish courses under certain limited circumstances.
+Policies vary by campus.
 Interested first-semester undergraduates should contact the program for more information.
 First-year students may apply for any language for the second semester.